Cultural program and Extended Classroom

 To take advantage of Berlin's thriving cultural scene, all participants are invited to select two events from a concert, opera, and soccer program, with the tickets made available through the program.
 Program participants also receive a pass for use in all museums associated with the Foundation for State Museums in Berlin (Staatliche Museen zu Berlin).

-In addition, the program provides students with a weekly FU-BEST newsletter which lists numerous suggestions and recommendations regarding current events in Berlin and German culture in general.
+In addition, the program provides students with a monthly FU-BEST newsletter which lists numerous suggestions and recommendations regarding current events in Berlin and German culture in general.